-Naturally, temples and palaces were built only the lower side.
-My task was to complete the friezes, gaps and roofs until the horizon, also paint some other buildings of Alexandria in the time of Cleopatra.
+Naturally, temples and palaces were built only on the lower side.
+My task was to complete the friezes, gaps, and roofs until the horizon, also paint some other buildings of Alexandria in the time of Cleopatra.
 All of this is supposed to be painted in those huge windows.

 On that date we were ready.
 Even filmed two tests, confirming that everything fits perfectly, with small corrections.